apache/arrow/docs/source/format/FlightSql.rst

 SQL Metadata
 ------------

-Flight SQL provides a variety of commands to fetch metadata about the database server.
+Flight SQL provides a variety of commands to fetch catalog metadata about the database server.

 All of these commands can be used with the GetFlightInfo and GetSchema